HenrikMoe/pos-taxation/README.md

 > npm install express
 - MongoDB
 > npm install mongodb
-- Server (no matter it is Heroku or AWS EC2)
+- Server (no matter if it is Heroku, AWS EC2, or Local)
 > ssh

 ### Steps